-Hull is a Universal Credit Full service area from 12 December 2018 replacing new claims for Income Support, Jobseekers Allowance, Employment and Support Allowance, Working and Child Tax Credit and Housing Benefit.
+Hull became a Universal Credit Full service area from 12 December 2018 replaced new claims for -

-After this date, if you need to make a new claim for benefit, you will have to claim Universal Credit unless one of the following exceptions applies to you -
+After that date, if you need to make a new claim for benefits, you will have to claim Universal Credit unless one of the following exceptions applies to you -

 - you have been placed in temporary accommodation by the council

-- you live in accommodation receive care and support as part of living in your home
+- you live in accommodation receive care, support and supervision and it is a condition of you living in your home

-If one of the above applies you can still claim one of the benefits listed above.
+If 1 of the above applies you can still claim one of the benefits listed above.

-People will gradually move onto Universal Credit when a change in circumstances means they would have previously made a new claim for one of the benefits Universal Credit is replacing, this is called 'natural migration'.
+People will slowly move onto Universal Credit when a change in circumstances means they would have previously made a new claim for one of the benefits Universal Credit is replacing.
+This is called 'natural migration'.